TreacherousDev/Treacherous/README.md

 ```
 {4, 5, 6, 7, C, D, E, F}
 ```
-We then select a random element from this list and set it as the coordinate's room ID.
+We then select a random element from this list and set it as the coordinate's new value (room ID).
 ```
 -------
 ---E---